reeve567/Factions/README.md

 CONFIG

 There should be a config where we can add what ever we like example it could default have 5 pages long with 8 commands each menu.

-----------------------FactionsHelp-- ---------------------
+----------------------FactionsHelp-----------------------

 /f map - displays f map

 /f create - creates a fac

 This will go until it hits 8 commands then it should go to page 2 automaticalls so /f help 2,3,4,5

 Msgs

 All these msgs should be configurable and should be able to be changed in the config.
 The msgs are:

 Failed msg:

 No faction with that name

 A faction with that name is already created

 You cant claim this land

 You cant claim anymroe land

 Created a faction

 Left the faction

 Joined a faction

 Disbanded a faction

-Created factio groups
+Created faction group

 Removed faction group

 Set group prefix

 Enemied a faction

 Sent ally request

 Recieved allly request

 Neutral a faction

 FTOP

 Ftop should contain a configurable but easy yml file or what ever the file is, so in the config it should have the ftop display, and what it would show if you hover over a faction name

 It will also need adjustable config for all this including adjusting ftop prices.

-All spawners should be shown in the plugin, and belo that there should be one where i can add blocks for prices.
+All spawners should be shown in the plugin, and below that there should be one where i can add blocks for prices.

 Fly

 Faction fly is pretty simple the players will either be allowed with the permission to fly by there leader or not if they have permission they can do /fly to toggle there fly in faction territory, if an enemy is wihtin a 50 block radius you should be put out of fly and fall to the floor without taking falldamage from it.
 Factions fly should only work in your faction territory.
-IMAGES WILL BE SENT TO YOU